-MFDS's Food Safety Labeling and Certification Division develops labeling standards, while the regional offices inspect imported foods and enforce labeling requirements upon arrival.
+MFDS's Food Safety Labeling and Certification Division develops labeling standards for food including livestock products, while the regional offices inspect imported foods and enforce labeling requirements upon arrival.
 As an aside, provincial authorities also have the authority to verify labeling of domestic and imported goods in the marketplace.